 That there are faces at all on the walls of Hagia Sophia is due largely to Empress Irene of Athens, who ruled Byzantium at the turn of the eighth century to the ninth.
 Notice her shield and cross: she was a kind of warrior.

-ICONS: PORTALS TO POWER Irene’s Emperor, Leo from Armenia, the first Iconoclast, is said to have been influenced by Islam in his abhorrence of icons.
+ICONS: PORTALS TO POWER Irene’s Emperor, Leo IV, was an Iconoclast.
+His father Leo III of Armenia, the first Iconoclast, is said to have been influenced by Islam in his abhorrence of icons.
 We all know icons as those little gizmos that pop up on your desktop, letting you know where to click to access all manner of things.

 Their origin, like so much else, is pretty much Byzantine.
 What the Byzantines were accessing was faith.
 Here are some religious icons.